-When patients are older, obtaining a good history—including information on social circumstances and lifestyle as well as medical and family history—is crucial to sound health care.
+When patients are older, obtaining a good history—including information on social circumstances and lifestyle in addition to medical and family history—is crucial to good health care.

 You may need to be especially flexible when obtaining the medical history of older patients.
 Here are some strategies to make efficient use of your time and theirs: